-Our online program staff offers services to GWSPH students enrolled in the MPH@GW, MHA@GW, DRPH@GW and other distance learning programs in conjunction with our Office of Student Affairs (OSA).
+Our online program staff offers services to GWSPH students enrolled in the MPH@GW, MHA@GW, DrPH@GW and other distance learning programs in conjunction with our Office of Student Affairs (OSA).
 The Advising team is the first stop when needing assistance, guidance, and support on GWSPH matters.
-The staff works with team members from Admissions, Student Support, Advising, and Career Development Services.
+The staff works with team members from Admissions, Student Records, Advising, and Career Services.

 All student inquiries for the online programs should be directed as indicated above.
-The@GWAdvisors work with students enrolled in the MPH@GW, MHA@GW and DRPH@GW programs, assisting students in a number of areas, including:
+The Program Advisors work with students enrolled in the MPH@GW, MHA@GW.
+The Office of Applied Practice works with the DrPH@GW programs, assisting students in a number of areas, including: